5argon/arkham-starter/sveltekit/src/lib/md/encounter.md

 ## Foresight

 An extremely nerdy and niche feature, I am not sure if anyone other than me wants to do this.
-It attempts to pre-gather a encounter set **next to the next session** while tearing down the current one.
+It attempts to pre-gather encounter sets **next to the next session** while tearing down the current one, as much as possible.

 If there is only one choice what the next-next scenario would be, you just have to check "Foresight".
 Otherwise, the UI will show all the possible ones based on available transitions for you to select which one to Foresight.